DarianByrne/Coderdojo/README.md

 # CoderDojo Projects

 This repository contains a collection of projects I worked on during my time at CoderDojo in 2022.
 These projects were created to learn and practice programming concepts in Python while having fun building games and applications.
 Unfortunately, I don't have access to copies of my work from other years.
 We didn't have time to finish Top Trumps.
 I decided to try having fun with "vibe coding" the rest of the Top Trumps game.
 I had to steer it a lot but overall the game works well with some small bugs I might not have found.
 The new characters in marvel.yaml are from the AI, I chose not to edit it's output.
+The chat log is included at [chat.md](/chat.md).

 ## Projects